 FY27 Community Project Funding Requests

-Earlier this month, Representative Alexandria Ocasio-Cortez (NY-14), submitted our first 3 funding requests for important community projects in New York’s 14th Congressional District to the House Appropriations Committee for fiscal year 2027.
+Last month, Representative Alexandria Ocasio-Cortez (NY-14), submitted 12 funding requests for important community projects in New York’s 14th Congressional District to the House Appropriations Committee for fiscal year 2027.

 Under guidelines issued by the Appropriations Committee, each Representative may request up to 20 projects in their community to be considered for fiscal year 2027 funding.
 Funding is restricted to a limited number of project categories, and only public and eligible non-profit entities are permitted to receive funding.
 Additional information on the guidelines governing Community Project Funding can be found here.

-The three selected projects are outlined below, along with an explanation of the Office’s selection process and criteria.
+The twelve selected projects are outlined below, along with an explanation of the Office’s selection process and criteria.

 Outreach: To inform our funding requests, our office shared the opportunity with eligible entities and scheduled conversations with potential applicants to discuss possible projects and field questions.